DataDog/integrations-extras/n2ws/README.md

     **Over**: Select data from the list.
 All N2WS users data begin with the string ‘cpm:user:<user-name>’.
               You can select either a specific user or the entire N2WS instance.

-    **Over**: Select data from the list.
-All N2WS users data begin with the string ‘cpm:user:<user-name>’.
-              You can select either a specific user or the entire N2WS instance.

 5. Get N2WS dashboards
-    In [Datadog Integrations][3] , search for 'N2WS' tile and install it.
+    - In [Datadog Integrations][3], search for 'N2WS' tile and install it.
+    - Five dashboards will be installed in your account:
-    This integration has five different dashboards available: 3 for N2WS Backup & Recovery v3.2.1 (only AWS supported) and 2 for for N2WS Backup & Recovery v4.1 (includes Azure):
+    'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-EntitiesSpecificDashboard' for N2WS Backup & Recovery v3.2.1
-    'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-EntitiesSpecificDashboard' for version 3.2.1
+	**Note**: These dashboards are only available for AWS users.
-	'N2WSBackup&Recovery-EntitiesSpecificDashboardV4.1' and 'N2WSBackup&Recovery-GraphicalVersionV4.1' for version 4.1
+	'N2WSBackup&Recovery-EntitiesSpecificDashboardV4.1' and 'N2WSBackup&Recovery-GraphicalVersionV4.1' for N2WS Backup & Recovery v4.1

-    Alternatively users can [import JSON templates from N2WS][4].
+    Alternatively, you can [import JSON templates from N2WS][4] to create your dashboards.

 ## Data Collected